Compute¶

 Use job results

 Each job produces a result when it completes.
 The result includes the return value of the compute function, any output written by the code to stdout/stderr, and - in case of a failure - details about raised exceptions.
-Results for a Function are persisted and can be queried through the Compute API.
+Results for a Function are persisted and can be queried through the Compute API, as well as browsed in the Compute UI.

 Use retries and reruns to handle failures